Sermons

 2 August 2020

 Our bible reading from Paul today shows just how much sacrifice love is prepared to make.
-Paul, known as Saul before his conversion, was a leading Pharisee before he met Jesus Christ on the road to Damascus to arrest Christians.
-He stood in approval at the killing of Stephen, considered to be the first Christian… Read more
+Paul, known as Saul before his conversion, was a leading Pharisee before he met… Read more

 Year A – 8th Sunday after Pentecost – The Kingdom of Heaven